 The Viis are not the only ones who have safeguarded the ruins of Ronka for generations.
 Ancient records tell of an exalted priestess of the empire named Ixtab, a penitent woman and proud patriot.

 So strong was her faith that she resolved to make the ultimate sacrifice.
 She consigned her mortal flesh to flame, and in death rose anew, her soul eternally bound to the Greatwood.

 For thousands upon thousands of years has she watched over these lands.
 Should one intrude upon her home and by their deeds prove themselves a significant threat to peace and tranquility, she will appear to redress the balance.

-Let the Clionid around x27.0, y6.3 eat three Deep-sea Leeches so they get to max size (buff) - and then kill you.
-Each killed player has a chance to summon Gunitt, given its random timer is up.
+Let the Clionid around x27.0, y6.3 eat three Deep-sea Leeches so they get to max size (buff) and use the skill "Buccal Cones" on you.
+This attack can one-shot a player without shields so it is advices to have a mage with raise nearby.
+Each skill use has a chance to summon Gunitt, given its random timer is up.

 Gunitt was like most other dwarves of Kholusia-tough, hardworking, tiny.
 By all accounts he was content with his lot, until one day he spied a Galdjent three times his size strolling through the market, and decided he'd make himself tall or die trying.

 So he travels the world, amasses all kinds of treasure, then pays a visit to a Nu Mou hermit who claims he can make his dreams come true, and would you believe it?
 Gunitt gets his wish!
 But then, in his greed, he steals the treasure sack off the table and runs off before the hermit can protest.